-Please note, the car hypothecation cancellation procedure, though more or less the same, might vary for each RTO.
+Please note that the car hypothecation cancellation procedure, though more or less the same, might vary for each RTO.
 I had done this from Ottapalam RTO.

 Disclaimer: This article is an account of my own personal experience back in 2015.
-The fees and steps might have varied a bit since then.
+The fees and steps might be different now.
 Please also read the comments below from readers who have helpfully provided the latest updates about the process.

 What Is Hypothecation and Hypothecation Cancellation?

 When you buy a car on a loan, this fact is marked on the Registration Certificate (RC) of your car.
 This is known as hypothecation.
 When you fully pay off your loan, you want this fact to be removed from your RC, to claim complete ownership.
 This is termed hypothecation cancellation.

 Step 1: Collecting NOC, Form 35, Confirmation Letter from Financial Company

-Once your loan payment is complete, the next step is to obtain an NOC (No Objection Certificate) from your financial company (which might be a bank in most cases or a private company in my case).
+Once your loan payment is complete, the next step is to obtain a NOC (No Objection Certificate) from your financial company (which might be a bank in most cases or a private company in my case).